Menu

 Consider Consulting Your Healthcare Provider

-We understand this might be a concern, and we encourage you to consult your doctor or pediatrician for personalized guidance on lead exposure and potential health effects.
+We understand this might be a concern and we encourage you to consult your doctor or pediatrician for personalized guidance on lead exposure and potential health effects.
 They can advise on whether a blood test is necessary and provide more specific information relevant to your health.
 For additional resources on lead in drinking water, visit the EPA's website.
-We understand this might be a concern, and we encourage you to reach out to your healthcare professional for personalized advice.